 Types of roles:

-Choose this if you are a merchant that is making the integration for your company in-house.
+- Merchant: Use this role if you are a merchant that is making the integration for your company in-house.

-Choose this if you are an acquirer that is making the integration for your company in-house.
+- Acquirer: Use this role if you are an acquirer that is making the integration for your company in-house.
 An acquirer is an institution that processes payments on behalf of Merchants.

 Figure 2.
 Specify the role

-Once you have completed the above steps and have successfully onboarded as an Alipay developer, read the Quick Start guide to quickly familiarize yourself with the upcoming steps and click Get Started to continue.
+Once you have completed the above steps and have successfully completed the onboarding process as an Alipay developer, read the Quick Start guide to familiarize yourself with the upcoming steps and click Get Started to continue.

 Step 3: Create application & select product

-Create an application on the home page of Alipay Developer Center and provide basic information about the application, such as the application name, application type, and application description.
+Create an application on the home page of Alipay Developer Center and provide basic information about the application, such as the application name, application type, business registration country/region, and application description.